magdamagdy/Transportaion-Booking-System/README.md

 ## Application Summary
-Javax and Aerospike Database to create a monolithic back-end application providing server side services for Transportaion-Booking-System.
+Implemented monolithic backend application providing services of SOAP & REST APIs for Transportaion-Booking-System using Javax and Aerospike Database.

 ## Attachment